-We admit that Fujiyama Snow Resort Yeti sounds like a questionable monster or a questionable movie about said monster, but we assure you, it’s legit.
+We agree that Fujiyama Snow Resort Yeti sounds like a B-grade Japanese horror movie, but we assure you, it’s legit.
 Previously known as Snow Town Yeti or Snow Park Yeti, it’s a ski resort on Mt.
 Fuji in Shizuoka Prefecture, and, though small, it’s fully kitted out for families.
 It can be a good place to practice your moves before you head to Hakuba or one of the other larger resorts later in winter.

 Pro tip: For an easy day out, book an all-in-one Yeti package online.